policy Discriminatory Harassment modified Mon Oct 02 2023 13:59:07 GMT-0400 (Eastern Daylight Time)

-Either at the time of filing the written complaint or normally no later than ten (10) working days thereafter, the Employee Relations and Compliance Office will meet with the complainant individually to determine the factual allegations on which the complaint is based and to discuss the complaint procedures.
-If the Employee Relations and Compliance Office determines that the complaint is suitable for negotiated resolution, that option will be discussed and offered to the complainant, who will be given five (5) working days to decide.
+Either at the time of filing the written complaint or normally no later than ten (10) working days thereafter, the Employee Relations Office will meet with the complainant individually to determine the factual allegations on which the complaint is based and to discuss the complaint procedures.
+If the Employee Relations Office determines that the complaint is suitable for negotiated resolution, that option will be discussed and offered to the complainant, who will be given five (5) working days to decide.
 The respondent must also agree to mediate resolution.
-If the Employee Relations and Compliance Office deems the complaint is unsuitable for negotiated resolution, or if either party declines to participate in or to make a decision regarding negotiated resolution, the Employee Relations and Compliance Office will conduct an investigation.
+If the Employee Relations Office deems the complaint is unsuitable for negotiated resolution, or if either party declines to participate in or to make a decision regarding negotiated resolution, the Employee Relations Office will conduct an investigation.

-The Employee Relations and Compliance Office reserves the right to refer student complaints to other university offices that may exist to investigate and/or adjudicate such complaints.
+The Employee Relations Office reserves the right to refer student complaints to other university offices that may exist to investigate and/or adjudicate such complaints.

-The investigation will be conducted by the Employee Relations and Compliance Office and may include, but not be limited to:
+The investigation will be conducted by the Employee Relations Office and may include, but not be limited to:

 - Interviews with both the complainant and respondent;